Schedule and Location

 Florida Senior Games Qualifying Rules

-Top 5 in each age group at a Series Qualifier site.
-Participants that qualify for one Tennis event are eligible for all Tennis events.
-(Note: qualifying is only applicable to the Florida resident divisions).
+The top 5 finishers in each age group at a 2024 Florida Senior Games Qualifier will qualify for the 2024 Florida Senior Games.
+(Note: qualifying is only applicable to Florida residents).

-1. Tennis entry fee is $30 for the first event and $5 for each additional event for Florida residents.
-Entry fee is $35 for the first event and $10 for each additional event for non-residents.
-Entry fee includes an event t-shirt.
-T-shirts will be distributed on-site at designated competition check-in time.
+1. Tennis entry fee is $30 for the first event and $5 for each additional event for Florida residents (Non-qualified Florida resident athletes are $10 extra).
+Entry fee is $40 for the first event and $5 for each additional event for non-residents (Non-qualified out-of-state athletes are an extra $15).

-2. All entries must be received by November 20, 2021 at www.floridaseniorgames.com.
+2. All entries must be received by a November, 2024.
 Late entries may be accepted at the discretion of the Event Director.
-Athletes registering after November 20, 2021 will not be guaranteed a t-shirt and may be subject to a $10 late fee.
+Athletes registering after the November, 2024 deadline may be subject to a $10 late fee.
+NO REFUNDS.

 3. Athletes may compete with only one partner per event.
 An event is defined as Singles, Doubles or Mixed Doubles.